ptitSeb/box86/docs/COMPILE.md

 Also, on armbian, you may need to install `libc6-dev-armhf-cross` or you may have an issue with `crt1.o` and a few other files not included with box86.

-#### for ODROID N2/N2+
+#### for ODROID-N2/N2+

 `mkdir build; cd build; cmake .. -DODROIDN2=1 -DCMAKE_BUILD_TYPE=RelWithDebInfo; make -j3`

-As most ODROID N2/N2+ devices run an AARCH64 OS, you'll need an `armhf` multiarch environment, and an armhf gcc: On debian, install it with `sudo apt install gcc-arm-linux-gnueabihf`.
+As most ODROID-N2/N2+ devices run an AARCH64 OS, you'll need an `armhf` multiarch environment, and an armhf gcc: On debian, install it with `sudo apt install gcc-arm-linux-gnueabihf`.

 Also, on armbian, you may need to install `libc6-dev-armhf-cross` or you may have an issue with `crt1.o` and a few other files not included with box86.